alldaygzchen/needcode/readme.md

 9. two methods for matrix dfs: traversal and divide and conquer
 10. bfs has better time complexity since it does not duplicate unnecessary steps

-# dynamic programming
+# Dynamic programming

 1. memoization search can be only used in dfs divide and conquer not dfs traversal
 2. dynamic programming have a better time complexity than memoization
 3. all dynamic programming call be transfer to memoization
 4. memoization is more suitable for more complex problems
-5. overall, dfs traversal seems to have the worst time complexity
+5. overall, dfs backtracking seems to have the worst time complexity
-6. my leetcode thought: consider step by step (recursion traversal) or loop e.g.needcode/basic_algo/recursion/fibonacci.py
-7. my leetcode thought: consider if not dfs traversal then dfs divide and conquer
-8. my leetcode thought: consider 1.dfs divide and conquer 2.dfs memoization,3.dp

-# bit manipulation
+# Bit manipulation

 1. base 10 (2)vs base 2 (...000010)e.g. 2
 2. 23&1 => 10111& 00001=> 00001
 3. <<1 : shift left by one place (multiply current value with 2 )

+# Leetcode thought:

+1. consider step to step or recursive
+2. if recursive, consider a backtracking [exploring all solutions] or divide and conquer[overlapping subproblems] (since it is dfs, create the base case)
+3. if divide and conquer, consider the divide and conquer adding memoization or dp
+4. if dp, solve the problem step to step by cache (use swap to replace) and create an ending condition (the ending condition is not the base case)